hypnoswang/xjson/README.md

-# qjson
+# xjson
 A json library with go language: marshal/unmarshal json without knowing its structure